-But be sure to never handle when wet, and I’d keep them either in a sealed bin or out of the garage unless it’s humidity and temperature controlled.
+But be sure to never handle when wet, and keep them in a sealed jar or out of the garage unless it’s humidity and temperature controlled.

 Where are Dropps made and do they ship to Canada?

-Dropps are made in the midwest United States.
-I love the idea of buying products made in the US since we live here, so that’s just another reason I’m happy supporting this company!
+Dropps are made in Chicago, Illinois.
+I love the idea of buying products made in the US, so that’s just another reason I’m happy supporting this company!

 I’m sad to say as of January 2020 Dropps stopped shipping to Canada.
 I’ll update this if I’m aware of that changing.

-What is Dropps refund policy if I order a bunch and don’t like them?
+What is the Dropps refund policy if I order and don’t like them?

 Share this Dropps laundry detergent review!